RWThompson7/Game-Of-Life/README.md

 The rules of Conway's Game of Life are as follows:

-    Any live cell with fewer than two live neighbors dies (underpopulation).
+    Any live cell with fewer than two live neighbors dies (Underpopulation).
     Any live cell with two or three live neighbors survives.
-    Any live cell with more than three live neighbors dies (overpopulation).
+    Any live cell with more than three live neighbors dies (Overpopulation).
-    Any dead cell with exactly three live neighbors becomes alive (reproduction).
+    Any dead cell with exactly three live neighbors becomes alive (Reproduction).

 Code Explanation